JuelzIrons/UnityShaderDecompiler/readme.md

 The only reason this exists is because im reverse engineering a android game and couldnt get the shader accurate to the real game

+READ THIS:
-Warning: These shaders will very likely not compile in editor, you may have to fix a few things. this program isnt flawless
+These shaders **WILL NOT** compile in editor, this is just for reference to make a accurate shader based off the decompiled code.

-if compiling yourself you need to put [spirv-cross](https://github.com/KhronosGroup/SPIRV-Cross) in the build folder
+There is no shader decompiler that will give you accurate, compilable hlsl to use in editor If compiling yourself you need to put [spirv-cross](https://github.com/KhronosGroup/SPIRV-Cross) in the build folder

 ## INFO